deohs/r_onramp/r_data_types_language_basics.md

 outside of the function or after the function call is made.

-Since the `x` argument is the first argument expected by the function, we do not have to explicity assign our value to this argument, if we supply our value as the first (or only) argument.
+Since the `x` argument is the first argument expected by the function, we do not have to explicitly assign our value to this argument, if we supply our value as the first (or only) argument.